Does Alcohol Affect Your Skin?

 Will My Skin Heal Completely Without Alcohol?

-The damage that repeated alcohol abuse does to other organs in the body is the same that it does to the skin.
+The damage that repeated alcohol misuse does to other organs in the body is the same as it does to the skin.
 Some damage can be healed, but long-term, repeated alcohol exposure can cause irreversible damage.

 Help Your Skin Heal From Alcohol Damage